Photo by Clay Banks on Unsplash

 At this moment, we stand in solidarity with the community and the families of George Floyd, Ahmoud Arbery, Breanna Taylor, Mzee Mohammed, Mark Duggan and all the countless people, friends, fathers, mothers, sons.. the forgotten Black Men, Women and Children who have lost their lives senselessly or have been adversely effected by Police brutality and systemic racism throughout the world.

 During this trying time in the UK we believe that our community have a chance to resurrect our love of humanity and ourselves as human beings and seize the moment to build confidence in our ability to collectively take action.
+Take a look at indian dreaming free slots.
 Sadly most people of colour are not surprised or new to this tragic situation, but we can all take a stand and recognise what is fundamentally right.
 We come from a long line of change makers – artists and activists who built the foundations of which we all stand.
 They have left us a wealth of lessons that we can all use.

 The Cultural Assembly are proud to be part of a band of resilient communities gathered to do this work locally and internationally.
 We will continue to work with intention to help organise and mobilise our communities to effect positive change.
 We except this responsibility with humility and intention.